kepelrs/nestjs-prisma-crud/docs/docs/access-control-module/custom-policy.md

 ## Recipes

 :::tip
-Examples bellow only seek to illustrate the custom policies capabilities.
+Examples below only seek to illustrate the custom policies capabilities.

 The features they implement would likely not be implemented like that in practice!!
 :::